*We received this book in exchange for an honest review.*

 This book originally gave us serious Chilling Adventures of Sabrina vibes.
 Though we learned that there turned out to be a lot of differences from the show, especially since the coven isn’t evil.

-We had a bit of trouble getting into this story.
+We had a bit of trouble getting into Curse of a Witch’s Blood.
 The plot moved quite slowly.
 The writing was fine, but it was almost difficult to read about Eve.
 We felt like we didn’t get much of a sense of Eve’s personality.
 She has a love interest named Parker, yet there wasn’t much chemistry or any romantic scenes.
 To be completely honest: Claire had to make this one as a Did Not Finish (DNF) for all of these reasons.
 She had an incredibly hard time getting into the storyline, and found no connection to Eve’s character.

 The pace started to pick up in the second half of the book.
 The best part of the book were the action scenes toward the end.
 We don’t want to spoil it, but you can look forward to a few surprises that definitely added to Eve’s story.
 The second book in the series, Curse of a Witch’s Body, has a lot of potential.
 Hopefully Morgan writes more action scenes and concentrates on the budding romance between Eve and Parker.
 We hope there are more surprises in store!